AndrewAkinson/python3-therion-analyzer/README.md

 98981,73327,459,hagdyke.W,OSGB:SD,DowProv/HagDyke.svx:14
 ```
 This contains the x, y, z co-ordinates and the full station name,
-followed by the CRS, the file in which the `*fix` appears, and the
+followed by the CRS, and finally the file in which the `*fix` appears
-line number within that file.
+and the line number within that file.

 ### Technical notes